How to prepare for Public Administration optional for UPSC?

 - Fadia and Fadia

-- For questions from this section, you can refer to ARC recommendations and also reports of relevant committees.
+- For questions from this section, you can refer to ARC recommendations and reports of relevant committees.

 Financial Management